-If you have experienced the death of someone who was very important to you, you might be finding it very difficult to adjust to the immense changes happening in your life right now.
-Grief can shake everything up - your beliefs, your personality, and even your sense of reality.
+If you have experienced the death of someone who was important to you, you might be finding it difficult to adjust to the changes happening in your life right now.
+Grief can shake everything up - your beliefs, your routines, and even your sense of normality.

 Bereavement is the time we spend adjusting to loss.
-There is no standard time limit and there is no right or wrong way to feel during the bereavement period - everyone must learn to cope in their own way.
+There is no right or wrong way to feel during the bereavement period - everyone copes in their own way.

-Grief, although normal, can manifest in a huge range of unexpected ways.
-Some people get angry, some people withdraw further into themselves and some people become completely numb.
-Sometimes, grief can turn into something more serious - like depression.
+Grief, although normal, can manifest in unexpected ways.
+Some people get angry, some people withdraw into themselves and some people become completely numb.
+Sometimes, grief can trigger mental health conditions, like depression.

-Bereavement counselling may be able to provide support during these very difficult times.
 Talking about the loss often allows a person to adjust to their new life with all its changes - good and bad.
 Keeping things bottled up or denying the sadness could prolong the pain.
 Any loss has to be acknowledged for us to move forward.
-Bereavement counselling tries to help clients find a place for their loss so they can carry on with life and eventually find acceptance.
+Counselling aims to help people find a place for their loss so they can carry on with life and eventually find acceptance.

 What is bereavement?